Health Topics

 Causes

 The CTNNB1 gene provides instructions for making a protein called beta-catenin.
-As part of the cell-signaling pathway, beta-catenin interacts with other proteins to control the activity (expression) of particular genes, which helps promote cell proliferation and differentiation.
-CTNNB1 gene mutations lead to an abnormally stable beta-catenin protein that is not broken down when it is no longer needed.
-The protein accumulates in cells, where it continues to function in an uncontrolled way.
+This protein interacts with other proteins to control the activity (expression) of particular genes, which helps promote cell proliferation and differentiation.
+CTNNB1 gene variants lead to an abnormally stable beta-catenin protein that is not broken down when it is no longer needed.
+The protein accumulates in cells, where it continues to function and allows uncontrolled cell proliferation and the formation of desmoid tumors.

 Inheritance